 - Paid Ads

-While Paid Advertising isn’t a new technology by any means, it has become one of the biggest opportunities during this pandemic for a couple of reasons.
+While Paid Advertising isn’t a new technology by any means, it has become one of the biggest opportunities for a couple of reasons.
 First, everyone is online right now – they’re socializing online, shopping online, and reading news online.
 Second, paid ads are cheaper right now because businesses have pulled back their budgets (which is good news for you).
 Not only are more people going to see your ads, but you are also going to pay less per click.Ready to Ramp-up?
 If you don’t already have paid advertising campaigns setup, we recommend Google Ads, Facebook Ads, Instagram Ads, and LinkedIn Ads which enable you to specifically target your buyer persona(s) with unique and targeted content.

 - Social Media Reach